exercism/v3-launch/migration/README.md

 - V3 tracks: these tracks have done work to get the track ready for v3.
 Their contents is located in the [v3 repo](https://github.com/exercism/v3).
 - V2 tracks: these tracks have _not_ done any work to get the track ready for v3.
 Their contents is located in the track's repo.

+Depending on which category your track falls into, we will run the following:

 ## Migrate V2 tracks

 1. Migrate the [config.json](./migrate-config-json.md) file